AleksanderRDL/query-driven-AISdata-compressor/Range_QDS/docs/query-driven-rework-progress.md

 the maintained docs to treat those as the default stack going forward.
 No strict workload-health or learning-coherence rerun has been performed under schema `5` and that simplified profile.

+Checkpoint 5.173 refactored the guide into the current implementation/research guide and removed duplicated checkpoint chronology from that source-of-truth document.
+The progress log remains the place for checkpoint history.

 Current pre-simplification strict-cell reference with segment aggregation
 diagnostics: